simoncrowe/stylegan2-jack-visualizer/README.md

 ```

 Now you need to install the dependencies for StyleGAN 2.
 I've successfully
-set StyleGAN 2 up on Ubuntu 18.
+set StyleGAN 2 up on Ubuntu 18, so that's the OS I'd recommend.

 You need to install the following on your system:
  - Nvidia drivers (>= 410.48)